 The impending shift to “open banking” through the implementation of the Second Payment Services Directive (PSD2) in Europe and, the Competition and Markets Authority (CMA) “remedies” in the UK, means radical change and not just in the banking industry.
 For the whole retail sector, this revolution presents a wonderful opportunity to both reduce the costs of doing business and deliver new and better services to customers.

 Open banking means significant change for the retail sector, especially in payments Wired magazine recently said that open banking it would make it possible to pay with lightning speed directly from a bank account – in effect, creating an Amazon ‘One Click Checkout’ for the entire internet.

 David Birch, Global Ambassador, Consult Hyperion

-Retailers are being handed the ability to create their own payment products linked directly to those consumer bank accounts.
-Imagine having a supermarket loyalty app that can make payments too.
+Retailers are being handed the ability to create their own payment products linked directly to consumer bank accounts.
+Imagine having a supermarket loyalty app that could make payments too.
 To customers these are simple debit propositions, but the fact that they do not use the existing issuing and acquiring “rails” changes the dynamics as retailers will be able to steer consumers towards these faster, cheaper and simpler propositions

 The real revolution, however, is data.
 In the Wired piece, after having talked to the key players and examining the key concepts, Rowland Manthorpe draws an important conclusion : this revolution is not “just a technical fix, or even a solution specific to banking, but a new way of dealing with the twenty-first century’s most sought-after resource, personal data”.
 He is spot on.
 Identity is, as some people maintain, the new money.